huydd79/conjur-k8s-lab/README.md

 # 3.4.
 Running cityapp-conjurtok8ssecret
 Application cityapp-conjurtok8ssecret is configured with sidecar container (secrets-provider-for-k8s) which is run in the same pod with cityapp.
 The sidecar will connect to conjur follower pod, using jwt authentication method and check for database credentials.
 Information will then be pushed into kubernetes secret name ```db-creds``` which is configured in application's namespace (need RBAC configuration to allow update method on k8s secret).
 When cityapp's main container running, it will access to secret content via files in /etc/secret-volume which is the shared volume that is linked to secret ```db-creds```.
 The architecture of this method is described at below CyberArk document link.

-[Secret Provider: Kubernetes Secret mode](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Integrations/k8s-ocp/cjr-k8s-secrets-provider-ic.htm?tocpath=Integrations%7COpenShift%252FKubernetes%7CApp%20owner%253A%20Set%20up%20workloads%20in%20Kubernetes%7CSet%20up%20workloads%20(cert-based%20authn)%7CSecrets%20Provider%20for%20Kubernetes%7CInit%20container%252FSidecar%7C_____1) "Push to secret")
+[CyberArk Secret Provider: Kubernetes Secret mode](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Integrations/k8s-ocp/cjr-k8s-secrets-provider-ic.htm?tocpath=Integrations%7COpenShift%252FKubernetes%7CApp%20owner%253A%20Set%20up%20workloads%20in%20Kubernetes%7CSet%20up%20workloads%20(cert-based%20authn)%7CSecrets%20Provider%20for%20Kubernetes%7CInit%20container%252FSidecar%7C_____1 "Push to secret")

 ![push2file](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Images/Integrations/k8s-ocp/cjr-sp-sidecar-k8s-secrets.png)